swaptacular/swpt_accounts/protocol.rst

    may use these flags for different purposes.
 The lowest 16 bits are reserved.
-Bit ``0`` has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account SHOULD be removed (or at least marked as deleted) from the server's database:
+Bit ``0`` has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account SHOULD be removed from the server's database:

    * The account is "scheduled for deletion".